For Business Owners

 • For insolvent companies, no such declaration is made, and the company proceeds directly to voluntary liquidation (CVL) or compulsory liquidation.

 Appointment of a Liquidator: A liquidator (the insolvency practitioner) is appointed by either the shareholders (in voluntary liquidation) or the court (in compulsory liquidation).
-The liquidator takes over management of the company.
+The liquidator takes over the management of the company.

 Liquidator’s Role: The liquidator is responsible for: